Behind the Scenes Farm Tour

 Copper

-If it's your first time picking up milk please make an appointment.
 After we give you the run-down, it's fair game.
-Stop by when it's convenient for you to pick up milk, eggs, meats, maple syrup, honey, goat milk soap, lip balm, body butter.
+Stop by when it's convenient for you (within open hours) to pick up your goods.

 Did I miss anything??

 Oh yeah, I did!
 There is artwork for sale in the store also.
 All the pictures you see hanging are not only our decorations, but the prints are for sale.
-Frames are not for sale.
-Please ask for assistance if you'd like a print.

 inside farm store 4.jpg